WLAN-Pi/wlanpi-profiler/README.md

 The profiler attempts to address this problem by advertising the highest-level feature sets.

-## viewing client results and reports (*WARNING* how/where to view results will change in future versions)
+## how to get started?

 When the client attempts association to the profilers fake AP, it will send an association frame.

-The capabilities of a client are determined based on analyzing the association frame.
+The capabilities of a client are determined based on the tool analyzing the association frame.

 If running directly from a terminal, once profiled, a text report prints in real-time to the screen and results write to a local directory on the WLAN Pi host.

-Results include a copy of the text report and the association frame in PCAP format.
-The result is also saved to a `.csv` report.
+Saved results include a copy of the text report and the association frame in PCAP format, and the result is appended to a rotating `.csv` report.

-Results and reports can be retrieved from the WebUI of the WLAN PI by browsing to `http://<wlanpi_ip_addr>/profiler`.

-## client capabilities diff (*experimental*)

-When a client is profiled, a hash of the capabilities is calculated and stored in memory.

-If subsequent association requests are seen from the same client, the previously calculated hash is compared to what is already in memory.

-If the hash is the same, the additional association request is ignored.

-If the hash is different, capabilities are profiled and a text diff of the client report is saved.

-# installation (TODO: change for Debian package)
+1. Start the profiler:

+- ensure a supported WLAN NIC is plugged into the WLAN Pi

+1a.
+Starting the profiler service using the Front Panel Menu System (FPMS):

+- Navigate to `Menu` > `Apps` > `Profiler` > `Start`

+1b.
+Starting the service manually:

+- `sudo service wlanpi-profiler start|stop|status`

+1c.
+Starting from the terminal:

+- `sudo profiler`

+2. Profile the client:

+- once profiler is started, the configured SSID will broadcast (default: "WLAN Pi")
+- connect a client and enter any random 8 characters for the PSK
+- note the client will expectedly fail authentication but we should receive the association request

+3. Viewing the results:

+You can look on the WebUI (http://<IPv4_of_WLANPi>/profiler) or on the filesystem at `/var/www/html/profiler`.

+## installation

-profiler2 is included in the [WLAN Pi](https://github.com/WLAN-Pi/) image, but if you want to install it yourself, here is what you need.
+profiler is already included in the [WLAN Pi](https://github.com/WLAN-Pi/) image, but if you want to install it yourself, here is what you need.

 General requirements:

 - adapter (and driver) which supports both monitor mode and packet injection
-  - rtl88XXau and mt76x2u are tested regularly (everything else is experimental and not officially supported)
+  - mt76x2u (recommended) and rtl88XXau are tested regularly (everything else is experimental and not officially supported)
 - elevated permissions

 Package requirements: